TILOS-AI-Institute/HypergraphPartitioning/README.md

 ```

 Please note that current version of SpecPart supports bipartitions only.
 We will publish future versions of the code to tackle k-way partitions.
-For reference to user guide please check [here](https://github.com/TILOS-AI-Institute/HypergraphPartitioning/tree/main/SpecPart/README.md).
+A user guide is available [here](https://github.com/TILOS-AI-Institute/HypergraphPartitioning/tree/main/SpecPart/README.md).

 *******************************************************************************************

 ## Leaderboards of minimum hyperedge cut values ##

-Current Leaderboard of minimum hyperedge cut values on [ISPD98 testcases](https://dl.acm.org/doi/10.1145/274535.274546) with unit vertex weights and actual weights with different imbalance factors (ε):
+Current Leaderboard of minimum hyperedge cut values on [ISPD98 testcases](https://dl.acm.org/doi/10.1145/274535.274546) with unit vertex weights and actual vertex weights, with different imbalance factors (ε):

 |   Testcase   | Statistics |              |    Cutsize    |              |              |               |
 |:------------:|:----------:|:------------:|:-------------:|:------------:|:------------:|:-------------:|